x12q/kotlin-randomizer/README.md

     randomConfig = RandomConfig.defaultWith(random = yourRandomObj)
 )
 ```

+# How the plugin works
+- This plugin generates and injects code into `makeRandom` argument of the `random` function when it is called.
+- The generated code is the one responsible for creating random instances of classes.
+- This happens at compile time.
+- If users provide a `makeRandom` argument, this plugin will not modify that one.
+Code generation only runs when users __DO NOT__ provide a `makeRandom`.

 # Constructor picking rules

 The plugin employs the follwing rules when picking a constructor to generate random instances.